 This one post, endlessly reposted by People’s Daily and Xinhua news agency, is full of the coded keyword jargons in use in China, which so puzzle everyone else.

-In an early release of CCP Decoder analysis, here is that furious outburst, plus CCP Decoder contextualisation.
-The full CCP Decoder will closely examine the keywords embedded in it.
+In an early release of Decoding CCP analysis, here is that furious outburst, plus Decoding CCP contextualisation.
+The full Decoding CCP will closely examine the keywords embedded in it.

-For decades China celebrated celebrity culture, consumer culture, boybands, Key Online Leader influencer culture, mass media objectification of women, gamer culture, cram schooling for exam success and worship of the super-rich, especially the tech entrepreneurs.
-Now all that must stop, because it is all part of the American grand strategy to again humiliate China.
-Implicit in this vision of virility is nostalgia for the national mission of the Mao era, when the mission was clear and embraced by all.
-Today, by comparison, all is impure, muddled, led by big brands and consumer demand, competition rather than a communal willingness to eat bitterness for the sake of the nation.
+For decades China celebrated celebrity culture, consumer culture, boybands, Key Online Leader influencer culture, mass media objectification of women, gamer culture, cram schooling for exam success, and worship of the super-rich, especially the tech entrepreneurs.
+Now, all that must stop because it is all part of the American grand strategy to again humiliate China.
+Implicit in this vision of virility is nostalgia for the national mission of the Mao era when the mission was clear and embraced by all.
+Today, by comparison, everything is impure, muddled, led by big brands and consumer demand, competition rather than a communal willingness to eat bitterness for the sake of the nation.
 Manliness must again take command.
 A puritanical repression of desire is the need of the hour, not endless indulgence.

 By amplifying such voices, the CCP propaganda machine risks losing control of the discourse, as it veers into extremes of self-righteous rage.
 A century after the invention of the CCP, a modernised and prospering China could choose to relax its national mission of redemption a little, but instead is intensifying it.

 How to respond to concentrated bursts of rage that go viral?
-CCP Decoder patiently unpacks the unconscious biases, fears and fury packed into this hugely popular rant.
+Decoding CCP patiently unpacks the unconscious biases, fears and fury packed into this hugely popular rant.
 Step by step the keywords are contextualised and decoded, quieting the flames of fury.
-It takes a dozen entries in CCP Decoder to reveal how they all connect, 12 mini-essays in the resonances of China’s increasingly shrill discourse of mastery or perish.
-TCHRD’s CCP Decoder is your go-to resource to understand where China is heading right now.
+It takes a dozen entries in Decoding CCP to reveal how they all connect, 12 mini-essays in the resonances of China’s increasingly shrill discourse of mastery or perish.
+TCHRD’s Decoding CCP is your go-to resource to understand where China is heading right now.

-The author, a bored and embittered former editor of an obscure electricity industry newspaper, invokes Mao’s imagery of monkeys and ghosts, and is feted as a great literary talent for above all having named the feelings of his overwhelmingly male audience.
-Li Guangman is 62, but calls himself a reborn teenager, full of teen testosterone spirit.
-The 1991 Nirvana teen spirit hit song is based on the concept of a high school pep rally which ends in chaos and riot, which is what the CCP most fears.
+The author, a bored and embittered former editor of an obscure electricity industry newspaper, invokes Mao’s imagery of monkeys and ghosts and is feted as a great literary talent for above all having named the feelings of his overwhelmingly male audience.
+Li Guangman is 62 but calls himself a reborn teenager, full of teen testosterone spirit.
+The 1991 Nirvana teen spirit hit song is based on the concept of a high school pep rally that ends in chaos and riot, which is what the CCP most fears.